dddrrreee/cs140e-22win/labs/13-vm-ops/MEMORY-ORDER-cheatsheet.md

     visible to all explicit loads and stores appearing after the DMB.
     (XXX: instruction prefetch explicit?
 I don't think so?)

-  - DMB: does not ensure visible to all other observers (e.g., page table walk done by hardware)
+  - DMB: *does not* ensure visible to all other observers (e.g., page table walk done by hardware)

         `A; DSB; B` --- A will be visible to B if B is an explicit load or store.

+    We basically never use it today :)

-  + DSB: does to the above: all maintance ops / modifications will be *completed* (visible) after the instruction to all observers.
+  + DSB: *does* ensure completion of all maintance ops / modifications so they will be done and visible after the instruction to all observers.

         `A; DSB; B` --- A completed before B for all values of A and B.